 The technician is associated to the site where the problem persists.

-has the permission to view the requests in all sites.
-This can be done
+The technician has the permission to view the requests in all sites.
+This can be done in Configuring Roles.

 If the technician is not associated to the site where the problem persist and if the technician has restricted view permissions then an error message occurs while assigning the request to the technician as shown below,

 A requester from London raises a demo related request persisting in Sydney through self-service portal of the ServiceDesk Plus application.
 By default, the admin configurations for London will be applied to the request.
 The request is handled by John, a technician in London.
 John can view and re-assign the request,

 If John is only associated to London with the viewing permissions as 'All', then he will be able to view the requests in all the sites of the organization.
 He will be able to assign the request to technicians associated in other sites but if he assigned the request to himself, then the site field automatically changes to London.